purduesigbots/pros-docs/v5/api/cpp/misc.rst

 ============ ======================================================================================================
  Parameters
 ============ ======================================================================================================
- line         The line number at which the text will be displayed [0-2] col          The column number at which the text will be displayed.
-The width of the screen is 15 characters. fmt          The format string to print to the controller ...
+ line         The line number at which the text will be displayed [0-2]. col          The column number at which the text will be displayed [0-14]. fmt          The format string to print to the controller ...
 The argument list for the format string
 ============ ======================================================================================================